stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 4 Points
 Landing a critical hit makes your weapons surge with draining shadows.
-Whenever you score a critical hit, you can make a rage attack roll vs. the Constitution defence of the target.
+Whenever you score a critical hit, you can make a rage attack roll vs the Constitution defence of the target.
 On a hit, the target suffers Strength damage equal to your Constitution modifier.
 This is a negative energy effect.

 ## Shadow Totem